mgavin/What-if...-/README.md

 Turn your camera around 180^o^  with the push of a button instead of only being able to look behind your car.

+You can keep your "Rear View" bind while you try this out, since there is an option to turn off that functionality while the "reverse camera" is enabled.

+You can invert the swivel setting's inversion.
+This means that not only will the camera rotate around the left/right direction (Yaw), it will also rotate around the up/down direction (Pitch).

 ## 2. What if we had a bind to "cancel a flip" during a dodge?

 At the press of a button, you can make sure to "cancel" the pitch momentum that your car carries through a dodge.